 In developing its plans, China has reportedly been very conscious of the issues affecting other emissions trading schemes.
 It has conducted extensive discussions with representatives from schemes in California and the EU, in an effort to learn from their mistakes.

-According to Jeff Swartz, Director of Climate Policy and Carbon Markets at South Pole and previously director of international policy at the International Emissions Trading Association (IETA), these include the need to have good emissions data and to set a conservative emissions benchmark from historical data.
+Jeff Swartz, Director of Climate Policy and Carbon Markets at South Pole and previously director of international policy at the International Emissions Trading Association (IETA), these include the need to have good emissions data and to set a conservative emissions benchmark from historical data.
 He tells Carbon Brief:

 "The government in China has studied this clearly: there are traces in the plan to make sure the cap is set appropriately.
 They have understood the mistakes in Europe."